huynhsamha/react-configure/README.md

     });
   }
 ```
-5. Can view `demo-js-bs-rs` for demo about jQuery
+5. View demo with component `DemoJquery`.

 ## Recommend
 Not use jQuery if it's not needed